MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-delegated-api-permissions.md

     Select **Consent on behalf of your organization** before accepting in the login dialog box.

 >[!Caution]
 >The `DelegatedPermissionGrant.ReadWrite.All` permission allows an app or a service to manage permission grants and elevate privileges for any app, user, or group in your organization.
-Access to this service must be properly secured and should be limited to as few users as possible.
+Only appropriate users should access apps that have been granted this permission.

 ## Step 1: Get the delegated permissions of the resource service principal